sami2py/sami2py/README.rst

   make -C sami2py\fortran compile

-Note that you will need a fortran compiler (gfortran is the default setup) and make installed on your system.
-For more information, please refer to the
+Note that you will need a fortran compiler and make installed on your system.
-`documentation <https://sami2py.readthedocs.io/en/latest/installation.html#fortran-compilers>`_.
+For more information, please refer to the `documentation <https://sami2py.readthedocs.io/en/latest/installation.html#fortran-compilers>`_.
+The recommended compiler is gfortran, which is distributed under an open source license and can be installed through multiple tools such as brew and github.
+The default fortran compiler under xtools on Mac OS X has known issues.

 Example